mlmedia/js-plugin-carousel/README.md

 You can modify or add your own CSS to match your own preferences.

+<strong>NOTE</strong>: the CSS should work for all modern browsers (Chrome, Firefox, Safari, etc.) and Internet Explorer 8 and later.
+IE 7 and older, things fall apart.
+However, if you are still using IE 7, then I'm sorry, but that's your fault.

 ##Demos##

 The demos index can be viewed here: